trifectatechfoundation/trifectatech-website/content/blog/Compression compiler contributions.md

 +++

-Our work on using Rust in places where C is traditionally used frequently makes us hit limitations in Rust itself and the surrounding tooling.
+In our data compression projects, we use Rust where C is traditionally used.
+During the work, we've hit limitations in Rust itself and in the surrounding tooling.
 Over the years, we've become increasingly comfortable with fixing these issues ourselves.

 <!-- more -->

-Previously we have at times felt stuck by missing functionality in stable Rust, without a clear path forwards except to wait.
-In practice waiting has not turned out to be a fruitful strategy: the features that we need are niche, and rarely make it to the top of the to-do list of other Rust maintainers.
+Previously, we felt stuck at times by missing functionality in stable Rust, without a clear path forward except to wait.
+In practice, waiting has not been a fruitful strategy: the features we need are niche and rarely make it to the top of Rust maintainers' to-do lists.

-This post goes over some of the fixes and improvements that we've made as a part of Trifecta's compression initiative (`zlib-rs`, `libbzip2-rs` and `libzstd-rs-sys`) over the past year.
+In this post, I'll share some of the steps we took to get unstuck.
+It goes over some of the fixes and improvements that we've made as a part of Trifecta Tech's [Data compression initiative](/initiatives/data-compression) (`zlib-rs`, `libbzip2-rs` and `libzstd-rs-sys`) over the past year.

-At RustWeek I'll give a talk about ["stabilizing decade-old features"](https://2026.rustweek.org/talks/folkert/) with advice on how to start making these kinds of contributions yourself.
+In the same spirit, I'll give a talk about **["Stabilizing decade-old features"](https://2026.rustweek.org/talks/folkert/)** at RustWeek, with advice on how to start making these kinds of contributions yourself.

 ### Contributions to `clippy`

 We often use [c2rust](https://github.com/immunant/c2rust), an automatic translation tool that converts C to Rust.
 The Rust it produces is behaviorally equivalent to the C code, but far from idiomatic.